yxlin02/movieinfo-website/README.md

 # project-individual-yxlin02
 project-individual-yxlin02 created by GitHub Classroom

+Latest Update: Revision of web assignment.
+Changes: Added filter feature.
+Changed the text styling.
+Used details to show more informtaion.
+Make result entries more visually seperated.

-Last update: Revision of audience assignment.
-Feb 14, 2022
+Feb 14, 2022: Revision of audience assignment.
 Changes: Rewrite the persona and user stories.

 **CS 257  Software Design**\